Juxia

-As an early paraceratheriid, Juxia was a relatively small animal, around the size of a horse, compared to its later relatives, with a body mass estimated at 749–888 kg or 1,482 kg, held by elongated long legs and small skull firmly attached to a relatively long neck.
+As an early paraceratheriid, Juxia was a medium-sized animal, around 3 m in full-body length, 1.9 m in shoulder height, and 2.2 m in standing height.
+It had a body mass estimated at 749–888 kg or 1,482 kg, held by elongated long legs and small skull firmly attached to a relatively long neck.
 Based on its triangular-like teeth and sharp protruding incisors, Juxia was probably a strict browser, feeding on ferns and leaves on branches where most herbivorous mammals could not reach.
-In terms of habitat, Juxia lived in densely lush and tropical forests of what is now China.
+In terms of habitat, Juxia lived in densely lush and tropical forests of what is now China and India.
 Though a few skeletons have been found, it is unclear whether this animal was permanently solitary or lived in small social groups, possibly harems.
-Based on its morphology, its long legs probably enabled it to run relatively fast for a limited duration.
+Based on its morphology, its long legs probably enabled it to run relatively fast for limited duration.
 This was probably a defense mechanism against early mammalian predators.